bhartiy/learnsellacious/pages/34.languages/03.changing-languages-language-filters/docs.md

 ![](front18.png)

-4. Repeat the above process to create a module for the English menu.<br>
+4. Repeat the above process to create a module for the English menu.
 To configure the module for English menu:
 * Title: English Menu.
 * Language: Select English (en-GB).